Modern Foreign Languages

 In Years 9-11 students are set homework weekly.
 This supports their learning in lessons and ranges from learning new vocabulary to completing past papers.
 In year 11 students complete an hour a week extended day session, during which they continue their preparation for their GCSE.

 The department runs popular trips every year.
 In the past we have run trips to Barcelona, Spain and the Christmas Markets in Lille, France.
-In 2018 the department will run a trip to Berlin, Germany, in conjunction with the History department.
+In 2019 the department will run a trip to Madrid for year 8, 9 and 10.

 An important date in the MFL calendar is European Day of Languages which falls on 26th September each year.
 On this day, and the week running up to the day, the department holds numerous popular activities throughout the school.
 From food festivals to mystery voice competitions, the event has grown in stature from year to year.